apache/incubator-hugegraph-doc/content/cn/docs/contribution-guidelines/committer-guidelines.md

 [ Discussion Mailing List Link ]

 We have discussed and listed what xxx participated in the HugeGraph community.
-I believe making him a Committer will enhance the work for HugeGraph.
+I believe making her/him a Committer will enhance the work for HugeGraph.

 So, I am happy to call VOTE to accept xxx as a HugeGraph Committer.